lrioxh/CDCN.pytorch/README.md

 #### difference from other version:

-- added custom data & param θ=0.7 in origin paper；
+- add custom data & param θ=0.7 as in origin paper；

-- added pre-processing before inference
+- add pre-processing before inference

 - save optimal weights instead of latest